Notice of Privacy Practices

 4. To Request Amendment.
 You may request that your health information be amended.
 Your request may be denied if the information in question: was not created by us (unless you show that the original source of the information is no longer available to seek amendment from), is not part of our records, is not the type of information that would be available to you for inspection or copying (for example, psychotherapy notes), or is accurate and complete.
 If your request to amend your health information is denied, you may submit a written statement disagreeing with the denial, which we will keep on file and distribute with all future disclosures of the information to which it relates.
 Requests to amend health information must be submitted in writing to the Contact listed on the final page of this notice.

 5. To an Accounting of Disclosures.
-You have the right to an accounting of any disclosures of your health information made during the six-year period preceding the date of your request, except for: (i) disclosures made for the purpose of carrying out treatment, payment, or health care operations; (ii) disclosures made to you; (iii) disclosures of information maintained in our patient directory, or disclosures made to persons involved in your care, or for the purpose of notifying your family or friends about your whereabouts; (iv) disclosures for national security or intelligence purposes; (v) disclosures to correctional institutions or law enforcement officials who had you in custody at the time of disclosure; (vi) disclosures that occurred prior to April 14, 2004; (vii) disclosures made pursuant to an authorization signed by you; (viii) disclosures that are part of a limited data set; (ix) disclosures that are incidental to another permissible use or disclosure; or (x) disclosures made to a health oversight agency or law enforcement official, but only if the agency or official asks us not to account to you for such disclosures and only for the limited period of time covered by that request.
-The accounting will include the date of each disclosure, the name of the entity or person who received the information and that person's address (if known), and a brief description of the information disclosed and the purpose of the disclosure.
+You have the right to an accounting of any disclosures of your health information made during the six-year period preceding the date of your request, except for: (Ii) disclosures made for the purpose of carrying out treatment, payment, or health care operations; (ii) disclosures made to you; (iii) disclosures of information maintained in our patient directory, or disclosures made to persons involved in your care, or for the purpose of notifying your family or friends about your whereabouts; (iv) disclosures for national security or intelligence purposes; (v) disclosures to correctional institutions or law enforcement officials who had you in custody at the time of disclosure; (vi) disclosures made pursuant to an authorization signed by you; (vii) disclosures that are part of a limited data set; (viii) disclosures that are incidental to another permissible use or disclosure; or (x) disclosures made to a health oversight agency or law enforcement official, but only if the agency or official asks us not to account to you for such disclosures and only for the limited period of time covered by that request.
+The accounting will include the date of each disclosure, the name of the entity or person who received the information and that person’s address (if known), and a brief description of the information disclosed and the purpose of the disclosure.
 To request an accounting of disclosures, submit a written request to the Contact listed on the final page of this Notice.

 6. To a Paper Copy of This Notice.
 You have the right to obtain a paper copy of this Notice upon request.